 Whenever I read, hear, or see something new or different, I ask myself three questions.

-Is this how I think?
+- Is this how I think?

-Is this how I want to think?
+- Is this how I want to think?

-Can I let it in and see what happens?
+- Can I let it in and see what happens?

-That last question took some time to incorporate into the equation.
+That last question took some time to factor into the equation.
 By nature, we’re all a bit suspicious, with a tendency to dismiss ideas and concepts that stretch or challenge our accepted beliefs and values.

-Each of us experiences our own individual perception of reality, typically the result of cataloguing, comparing, dissecting details, and forming opinions — good or bad, real or imagined.
+Each of us experiences our own individual perception of reality, typically the result of cataloging, comparing, dissecting details, and forming opinions — good or bad, real or imagined.
 And by taking off our internal blinders, we can give ourselves permission to consider new concepts, ideas, and knowledge without bias or discrimination.

 And then . . . something wonderful begins to happen.